Love In A Time of Belligerence

 LOVE’S HURRICANE & FIRE RELIEFS

 It seems fitting that a book entitled LOVE IN A TIME OF BELLIGERENCE will sponsor fundraisers related to Hurricane and Fire Reliefs.
 As regards the former, sales proceeds were donated to those aiding those adversely affected by Hurricanes Harvey and Irma; more information HERE.
 The Fundraiser also was presented at the 4th Filipino American International Book Festival, Oct.
 7, 2017 in San Francisco.
 For the former, donations and sales proceeds during San Francisco’s 2017 LitQuake were given to Napa Valley Community Foundation Fire Fund; more information HERE.
+Finally, sales proceeds were donated to Beta Local which provides emergency grants to cultural workers in Puerto Rico.
+A Final Fundraising Update is available HERE.
+Gratitude to all those who participated by purchasing this book.

 In Galatea Resurrects (Aug.
 8, 2017), Eileen R. Tabios discusses her thought process as to how she came to choose the image for the book’s front cover: the painting “A Simple Word” by Marc Gaba.
 You can see her essay HERE.